hapax/hapax.github.io/assets/benford.md

 	</div>
 	</figure>

-This exactly follows the Newcomb-Benford law.
+It follows the Newcomb-Benford law exactly!
 Here is the Python code to generate it:

 ```python